Bathurst Street (Toronto)

-Bathurst Street is a main north–south thoroughfare in Toronto, Ontario, Canada.
+Bathurst Street is a main north–south arterial road in Toronto, Ontario, Canada.
 It begins at an intersection of the Queens Quay roadway, just north of the Lake Ontario shoreline.
 It continues north through Toronto to the Toronto boundary at Steeles Avenue.
 It is a four-lane thoroughfare throughout Toronto.
-The roadway continues north into York Region where it is known as York Regional Road 38.
+The street continues north into York Region where it is also designated York Regional Road 38, and ends in the Holland Marsh.